HestHub/nix-config/blog.md

 The entire Nix ecosystem is built on top of and managed by this package manager.
 Unlike traditional apt, dnf, or Pacman, this manager is unique because every package Nix installs does so in an isolated box.
 This isolation prevents one package from breaking another and avoids the "dependency hell" that can arise on other distros.

 #### Nix (the language)
-A purely functional language designed for package and config management.
+Nix is a purely functional language designed for package and config management.
+Writing Nix is a paradigm shift if you are used to only object-oriented programming, especially since the codebase could sometimes be more intuitive to work with.
+It's a complex domain to understand.

 #### Nix (the operating system)
 NixOS is a Linux distribution based on the Nix package manager.
 It does not consist of different parts cobbled together over time; instead, Nix treats the OS as one reproducible package.

 #### Modules
 Modules are the building blocks of all Nix configurations.
 Each module is self-contained with options, services, and configurations.
+Everything you want to include in a module you describe declaratively, and then Nix will handle implementing the module for you.

 #### Channels
 Similar to Linux distribution repositories, these collections of packages and modules are different streams of software that Linux can fetch from, each stream having a separate update frequency and stability level.
   - NixOS-unstable: bleeding edge, rolling release updates
   - NixOS-YY-MM: stable, regular release stream, updated every 6 months (YY.04 and YY.11)

 #### Nix store
 The Nix store, located at `/nix/store`, contains all the installed packages and their dependencies.
 Nix stores each package under a unique hash containing its dependencies and the package itself.
 This structure enables Nix to guarantee reproducibility and the promise that updates won't break existing packages.
+A symlink to the currently running version of your packages can be found under `/run/current-system/sw/bin` instead of filling up the typical `/user/bin` or  `/bin` folder.
+This symlink applies to packages installed systemwide, which is the installation process I will stick to today.

 #### Generations
  A nix generation is a snapshot of the system's current state.
 A new generation is created every time the system configuration changes or a package is added or removed.